IKATS/IKATS/CONTRIBUTING.operator.md

   * Wrappers (entry point of the operator for IKATS call)
   * IKATS API calls used by operator
   * Other resources readings/writings
-* explain some aspects of the internal behaviour (this can be described in another file)

 ### catalog_def.json